-Please note that the majority of SCIS courses should be able to be completed on a Windows PC, Linux workstation, Mac, or Tablet.
+Please note that the majority of SCIS courses should be able to be completed on a Windows PC, Linux workstation, or Mac computer.
 If you have any questions regarding whether your existing computer equipment is sufficient please submit a request via the Student Success Centre.
 (Information regarding using the Student Success Centre)

 Since the total cost can vary depending on where you are located, if you purchased extensions, supplemental exams we tell students the cost per course.